cadavid1/CUJ-Autorater/README.md

 streamlit run app.py
 ```

+2. **🏠 Home Dashboard** (First stop):
+   - View quick stats: CUJs defined, videos uploaded, analyses complete, total cost
+   - Check system readiness with color-coded status indicators
+   - See recent activity and analysis history
+   - Follow the Quick Start Guide to get oriented
+   - Monitor your workflow progress in the sidebar (Setup → CUJs → Videos → Analyze)

-2. **System Setup** (First-time setup):
+3. **⚙️ System Setup** (First-time setup):
+   - Click the "System Setup" tab at the top
    - Enter your Gemini API Key
    - Select your preferred model (default: Gemini 2.5 Flash-Lite for cost efficiency)
    - Customize the system prompt if needed

-3. **Define CUJs**:
-   - Go to "CUJ Data Source" page
+   - **Optional**: Connect Google Drive for video imports

+4. **📋 Define CUJs**:
+   - Click the "Define CUJs" tab
-   - Add CUJs manually or use AI to generate them
+   - **Option A**: Add CUJs manually in the editable table
-   - Edit the task name and expected behavior for each CUJ

-4. **Upload Videos**:
-   - Go to "Video Assets" page
+   - **Option B**: Use "Generate with AI" to create CUJs from a topic/feature
+   - **Option C**: Import from CSV for bulk operations
+   - Export your CUJs to CSV for backup or sharing

+5. **📹 Upload Videos**:
+   - Click the "Upload Videos" tab
+   - **Use the Cost Estimator** to preview analysis costs before uploading
-   - **Option A**: Upload from local files (mp4, mov, avi, webm)
+   - **Local Upload**: Upload from your computer (mp4, mov, avi, webm)
-   - **Option B**: Import from Google Drive (if connected)
+   - **Drive Import** (if connected):
+     - Browse folders with breadcrumb navigation
+     - Search videos by filename (with recursive search option)
+     - Paste Drive links to jump directly to folders or files
+     - Click folder buttons to navigate through your Drive
    - Videos are automatically validated and stored locally
-   - See cost estimates for each video

-5. **Run Analysis**:
-   - Go to "Analysis Dashboard"
+6. **🚀 Run Analysis**:
+   - Click the "Run Analysis" tab
+   - Review the top stats banner (CUJs, Videos, Analyses, Cost)
+   - Check readiness status (green = ready to go)
-   - Click "Run Analysis" to start
+   - Click "Run Analysis" button to start
-   - Watch real-time progress as videos are analyzed
+   - Watch real-time progress with stage indicators
    - View results with friction scores, observations, and recommendations

-6. **Review & Verify Results**:
+7. **📊 Review & Verify Results**:
-   - View AI analysis with friction scores and observations
+   - View the Confidence Overview with clear indicators (●●●●● High, ●●●○○ Medium, ●○○○○ Low)
+   - Scan result headers: `[Status] Task • Friction: 5/5 (High) • AI: 5●`
+   - Low confidence results auto-expand for review
    - Check confidence scores (AI rates its own certainty 1-5)
    - Review key moments (timestamped observations)
    - Watch videos directly in the results panel
    - Mark analyses as verified with optional overrides
    - Add reviewer notes for manual observations

-7. **Generate Reports**:
+8. **📥 Generate Reports & Export**:
-   - Click "Draft Executive Report" to generate a summary
+   - Click "Generate Report" to create an executive summary
-   - Export results to CSV/JSON for stakeholder review
+   - Use the Export expander for CSV/JSON downloads
+   - Check Statistics expander for detailed breakdowns
+   - View Analysis History for past results

 ## Model Selection Guide